Professional status is an exciting new way to boost your learners’ employability

 Professional status signifies a person’s qualifications, experience and commitment to meeting and adhering to the professional and ethical standards of their occupation.
 Having a professional status is a way for individuals to show the world that they are a trained and highly skilled professional in their chosen career.

-Professional status will make career paths within the sector more visible and easier to navigate, thus retaining and attracting more talent to the sector.
+Professional status makes career paths within the sector more visible and easier to navigate, thus retaining and attracting more talent to the sector.
 As an individual progresses in their career, they will be able to gain new professional statuses that highlight their knowledge and commitment and celebrate their expertise.

 A professional status is:

-• Maintained – through continuous professional development and by being professionally regulated by the CIMSPA code of conduct for members.
+- Maintained – through continued professional development and by being professionally regulated by the CIMSPA code of conduct for members.

 Directly linked to professional standards, professional status is centred around completing quality-assured training that provides the skills and knowledge employers are looking for.

-With students able to gain a professional status as soon as they enter their first sector role upon graduation, this will increase confidence in the real-world value of the qualification and the professional standard it is aligned with.
+With students able to gain a professional status as soon as they enter their first sector role upon graduation, this increases confidence in the real-world value of the qualification and the professional standard it is aligned with.

-Employers will be using professional status to shape job descriptions, meaning that for advanced courses, education providers can directly advertise that the qualification can support learners to gain a higher professional status and progress in their career.
+Employers use professional status to shape job descriptions, meaning that for advanced courses, education providers can directly advertise that the qualification can support learners to gain a higher professional status and progress in their career.

 These progression opportunities are also helpful for younger learners and their parents, providing clarity in how they can continue developing after gaining their initial sector qualification.